The Inward Investment and International Taxation Review: Belgium

 Certainty as to whether an envisaged legal act or series of legal acts does not constitute tax abuse can be obtained through a formal ruling request.

-Under the Belgian CFC rules, a foreign company qualifies as a CFC if the following conditions are met:
+Under the Belgian controlled foreign corporation (CFC) rules, a foreign company qualifies as a CFC if the following conditions are met:

 - the Belgian taxpayer owns directly or indirectly the majority of voting rights, or holds directly or indirectly at least 50 per cent of the capital, or is entitled to receive at least 50 per cent of the profits of the foreign company (control test); and